mathbiol/subClassOf/README.md

 <script src="https://mathbiol.github.io/subClassOf/subClassOf.js"></script>
 ```
 ### Synopsis
 This is an attempt to come up with an implementation for [Stefan Decker](http://www.stefandecker.org/)'s ideas of prototypal inheritance at web scale.
 The key document is [Stefan's presentation](http://www.slideshare.net/stefandecker1/stefan-decker-keynote-at-cshals) at [CSHALS 2013](http://www.iscb.org/cshals2013).
-Slide #34 will be repeatedly used as an illustration for the proposed implementation.
-The approach explored here pollutes the Object prototype (you were warned :-) ) with a subClassOf method to establish the proposed "horizontal dependency".
+Slide #34 in particular will be repeatedly used here as an illustration for the proposed implementation.
+Note that The approach explored here pollutes the Object prototype (you were warned :-) ) with a subClassOf method to establish the proposed "<i>horizontal dependency</i>".
 This approach is inspired by type migration as in Semantic Web's [rdfs:subClassOf](http://www.w3.org/TR/rdf-schema/#ch_subclassof).

 [![slide 34](https://raw.githubusercontent.com/mathbiol/SubClassOf/gh-pages/stefan-decker-keynote-at-cshals-34-638.png)](http://www.slideshare.net/stefandecker1/stefan-decker-keynote-at-cshals)
+<b>Figure: Slide #34 of [presentation by Stefan Decker](http://www.slideshare.net/stefandecker1/stefan-decker-keynote-at-cshals) at [CSHALS 2013](http://www.iscb.org/cshals2013)</b>

 ### Stefan's car

-Let's start by putting Stefan's car somewhere, say in my Google Drive at
+Let's start by putting Stefan's car somewhere, say in public folder of my Google Drive at

 <a href="https://www.googledrive.com/host/0BwwZEXS3GesiTjlHSmlOcEJaeDA/subClassOf/StefansCar.json" target=_blank>https://www.googledrive.com/host/0BwwZEXS3GesiTjlHSmlOcEJaeDA/subClassOf/StefansCar.json</a>